Best Sun Shirts for Running of 2026

 • No thumb holes

 The Black Diamond Alpenglow Hoody feels equally at home on a run as it does hanging out afterward.
-It doesn’t scream tech shirt in any way, but it still performs as one.
-The material has a UPF 50+ rating, which is the highest given.
+It doesn’t scream tech shirt, but it still performs as one.
+The material has a UPF 50+ rating, the highest rating available.
 You can feel confident that the skin covered by this shirt is protected.
-The material features the BD.cool technology that uses minerals embedded in the fibers of the shirt to reflect heat from the sun away before it has the chance to warm your skin.
+The material features BD.cool technology, which uses minerals embedded in the shirt fibers to reflect away heat from the sun before it has the chance to warm your skin.
 This makes the shirt feel cooler than its thickness would indicate.
-The shirt also has a Polygiene treatment to prevent the buildup of odors.
+The shirt also has a Polygiene treatment to prevent odor buildup.

 We found the overall fit of this shirt to be fairly casual.
 The hood isn’t huge and won’t fit over a helmet like some other hoods in this guide, but it’ll fit over a ponytail and a hat.
 The seams are off the shoulder, reducing the chance of chafing if you’re wearing a pack.